avast/gradle-docker-compose-plugin/README.md

     // forceRecreate = false // pass '--force-recreate' when calling 'docker-compose up' when set to 'true`
     // buildBeforeUp = true // performs 'docker-compose build' before calling the 'up' command; default is true
     // ignorePullFailure = false // when set to true, pass '--ignore-pull-failure' to 'docker-compose pull'
+    // ignorePushFailure = false // when set to true, pass '--ignore-push-failure' to 'docker-compose push'
+    // pushServices = [] // which services should be pushed, if not defined then upon `composePush` task all defined services in compose file will be pushed (default behaviour)
     // buildAdditionalArgs = ['--force-rm']
     // pullAdditionalArgs = ['--ignore-pull-failures']
     // upAdditionalArgs = ['--no-deps']